blazium-engine/blazium-docs/classes/class_os.rst

 :ref:`int<class_int>` **create_instance**\ (\ arguments\: :ref:`PackedStringArray<class_PackedStringArray>`\ ) :ref:`🔗<class_OS_method_create_instance>`

-Creates a new instance of Godot that runs independently.
+Creates a new instance of Blazium that runs independently.
 The ``arguments`` are used in the given order and separated by a space.

 If the process is successfully created, this method returns the new process' ID, which you can use to monitor the process (and potentially terminate it with :ref:`kill()<class_OS_method_kill>`).
 If the process cannot be created, this method returns ``-1``.